ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 This datasource will be soon available on https://spark-packages.org/.
 It is [available](http://search.maven.org/#search%7Cga%7C1%7Chadoopcryptoledger) on Maven Central.

+Find here the status from the Continuous Integration service: https://travis-ci.org/ZuInnoTe/spark-hadoopcryptoledger-ds/

 # Options
 The following options are mapped to the following options of the HadoopCryptoLedger library ([Explanation](https://github.com/ZuInnoTe/hadoopcryptoledger/wiki/Hadoop-File-Format#configure)):
 * "magic" is mapped to "hadoopcryptoledger.bitcoinblockinputformat.filter.magic"